30-06 Outdoors String Snot Bow String Wax

 We think the 30-06 Outdoors String Snot is the best bow string wax for your bow string if you want a scent-free formula.
 This is a 100% waterproof string wax that is also completely odorless.
 It glides onto your bow string easily and stays on for longer than most of its competitors.

 Unlike traditional bee wax-based string wax, this product is made of a proprietary blend of various natural waxes, grease, and oils.
 It is precisely engineered to hold up to the elements when you are bow hunting in the wilderness for long periods of time.
 When you apply it to your bow string, it does not freeze or burn.
 All in all, it does a great job of reducing string flaring and feathering.

 – Does not freeze

-If you want a natural based wax, the Bohning Tex-Tite is the best bow string wax for you.
-We think this wax does a great job in extending the life of your string.
+If you want a natural-based wax, the Bohning Tex-Tite is the best bow string wax for you.
+We think this wax does a great job of extending the life of your string.
 The Bohning lubricates quite well and can also be used as a rail lube.
 Additionally, it keeps the threads on your strings from loosening and fraying.